panosni/ECTD/README.md

-# Income Tax Incentives for Electronic Payments:
+# Income Tax Incentives for Electronic Payments: Evidence from Greece's Electronic Consumption Tax Discount

-# Evidence from Greece's Electronic Consumption Tax Discount
+Replication Code

-## Panayiotis Nicolaides, 2021 - Replication Code
+This is a replication code of *Income Tax Incentives for Electronic Payments, Evidence from Greece's Electronic Consumption Tax Discount*. **ECTD** for short.

-This is a replication code of Income Tax Incentives for Electronic Payments, Evidence from Greece's Electronic Consumption Tax Discount. **ECTD** for short.
+You can find the current version of the paper [here](https://panosni.github.io/publication/ectd/ECTD.pdf).

 The code replicates the current version of the working paper in 2021.
 It will be updated accordingly during the publication process.